This article is synchronized and updated to xLog by Mix Space

 Sync#

-The first run will copy all files (source) to the remote (destination).
+The first run will copy all files (source address) to the remote (target address).

 Subsequent runs will only copy changed and new files.